 Repurpose Vases with Chalk Paint

-Chalk paint was developed in the early 1990s by Annie Sloan who was a British artist.
-It provides a matte, distressed finish.
-Her paint gained popularity and is sold under the brand Annie Sloan.
+Chalk paint was first developed in the early 1990s by British artist Annie Sloan.
+Known for its soft, matte finish, it quickly gained popularity and is still sold under her name today as the Annie Sloan brand.

-Today, I’m using it to repurpose some old vases.
-It’s my first time painting on glass or ceramic, so we’ll see how it turns out))
+Today, I’m using it to give new life to a couple of old vases.
+It’s my first time painting on glass or ceramic, so we’ll see how it turns out! 😊

 Common Questions about Chalk Paint